thecodecrate/python-pipeline/tests/spec-001--class-composition-with-partial-classes.md

 ## Support in Programming Languages

-Some languages, like C#, have built-in support for partial classes.
-In C#, you can define a class in multiple files using the `partial` keyword.
+Some programming languages, like C#, provide built-in support for partial classes using the `partial` keyword.
+This feature allows you to split a class definition across multiple files, which are then combined at compile time.

-Other languages, like Python, don't have built-in support for partial classes.
-However, you can achieve similar functionality by using traits, mixins, multiple inheritance, or with a single inheritance composition.
+In languages without native support for partial classes, such as Python, you can achieve similar modularity through traits, mixins, multiple inheritance, or single inheritance composition.

-This specification achieves the same goal of partial classes in languages that don't have built-in support by using class inheritance.
+It's important to note that while traditional partial classes are combined during compilation, in this specification, we use the term "partial classes" differently.
+Here, it refers to splitting a class into multiple parts for better organization and modularity, with the parts combined at the source code level rather than at compile time.

 ## Specification

-This specification consists of three main components:
+This specification introduces a convention for structuring classes using partial classes.
+It involves three main components:

-1. **Base Class**: Defines the core functionality of the class.
+1. **Base Class**: Contains the core functionality of the class.
-2. **Partials**: Partial classes that add extra functionality.
+2. **Partials**: Partial classes that add additional functionality.
 3. **Composed Class**: Combines the base class and partials into a single class.

-A composed class typically looks like this:
+An example of a composed class is:

 ```pseudo
 # Base class